Tips for Visiting Versailles as a Day Trip from Paris

 • The Queen’s Hamlet

 King Louis XIV purchased the Trianon estate in the mid-17th century.
-The area started with just the Grand Trianon palace.
+The area started with just the Grand Trianon Palace.
 The estate expanded to include the Petit Trianon and then the Queen’s Hamlet.

 The Trianon Estate was a place of escape for the royal family and a place to host smaller gatherings and special events.